The top 3 SaaS pricing strategies you should know right now

 Step 2: Both companies compete for the same customer.
 Both companies start with an aggressive promotion that lowers the price to almost the same.
 The original price is fundamentally different.

 At first glance, this looks like Competition-based Pricing.
-Chemicloud was established in 2016 and aligned with one of its prominent competitors.
+Chemicloud was established in 2016 and aligned with one of its prominent competitors – Bluehost.
 But at second glance, Chemicloud is still trying to build a different mix of packages and differentiate itself.
 Both companies try to crack the right mix (the so-called perfect package) so that the customers will think they got the highest value for the price they paid.
-Both companies are going with the Value-based Pricing strategy and using the Feature-based Pricing Model. for more on the Feature-based Pricing Model, click here
+Both companies are using the Value-based Pricing strategy and the Feature-based Pricing Model. for more on the Feature-based Pricing Model, click here.

-You’ve reached the end of the post: The top 3 SaaS pricing strategies you should know right now . for more SaaSy Marketing posts, click here.
+You’ve reached the end of the post: The top 3 SaaS pricing strategies you should know right now.
+To read more posts on SaaS Marketing, click here.